d093w1z/obsidian-notes/vault/Notes/School/CC/Secure Cloud Software Testing.md

 Status: #idea

-Tags:
+Tags: #cloud

 # Secure Cloud Software Testing

-### Forms of Cloud Testing
+## Forms of Cloud Testing

 There are four forms of Cloud Testing performed:

-1. ****Testing of the whole cloud**:** In this, the cloud is taken as a whole entity, and based on its features, testing is carried out.
+1. **Testing of the whole cloud**: In this, the cloud is taken as a whole entity, and based on its features, testing is carried out.
 2. **Testing within a cloud**: This is the testing that is carried out internally inside the cloud by testing each of its internal features.
 3. **Testing across the clouds:** In this, the testing is carried out based on the specifications on the different types of clouds-like public, private and hybrid clouds.
 4. **SaaS testing in the cloud**: In this, functional and non-functional testing takes place based on requirements.

-Secure cloud software testing is an important aspect of ensuring the security and reliability of cloud-based applications. **It involves evaluating the software for vulnerabilities, weaknesses, and compliance with security requirements.
-Here are some key considerations and best practices for conducting secure cloud software testing**:
+Secure cloud software testing is an important aspect of ensuring the security and reliability of cloud-based applications.
+It involves evaluating the software for vulnerabilities, weaknesses, and compliance with security requirements.
+Here are some key considerations and best practices for conducting secure cloud software testing:

 1. **Threat Modeling**: Begin by performing a thorough threat modeling exercise to identify potential security threats and risks specific to the cloud environment.
 This helps in prioritizing testing efforts and focusing on critical areas of the software.